Doods111/DELLOS10/README.md

 # Vagrant for Dell OS10
 This is an initial draft.

-## Step by step procedure to run the script:
+## Step by step procedure to set up the environment:
 1. Clone the project
 2. Add the vagrant OS10 box.
    * *vagrant box add --name os10 os10.box*